 2013 – The Sound Archives are an associate partner of the international research association on Cultural Exchange in a Time of Global Conflict: Colonials, Neutrals and Belligerents during the First World War, funded by Humanities in the European Research Area (HERA), project director: Heike Liebau, Centre for Modern Oriental Studies, Berlin).

 2013 – Premises for the Sound Archives are included in the final construction plans for the Humboldt Forum on Schloßplatz in Berlin.
-The Humboldt-Universität’s concept provides for the Sound Archives moving into the Humboldt Forum in 2019 as the only university collection to do so.
+The Humboldt-Universität’s concept provides for the Sound Archives moving into the Humboldt Forum as the only university collection to do so.
 The Phonogram Archives of the Berlin Museum of Ethnology are to join them there.

 2013-2014 – The Sound Archives receive over 150 inquiries for exhibitions, research, teaching and art projects in connection with the centenary of the First World War, including inquiries by the BBC International, NTR (Dutch public radio), ZDF, RBB, Deutsches Historisches Museum, Haus der Geschichte Baden-Württemberg, Blixa Bargeld, King’s College London, Archive and Public Culture Research Initiative (University of Cape Town), and Columbia University New York.
 With no custodian appointed, inquiries are handled by staff of the Technical Department (Michael Willenbücher), the Institute of Cultural Science (Britta Lange), the Helmholtz Center (Jochen Hennig), and the University’s musicologists (Sarah Grossert).